Skip to content

 Liquid probiotics can sometimes struggle to provide exact dosage information per serving.
 This is particularly true for traditional fermented probiotic drinks.
 It can be difficult, then, to know how much, or indeed how little, you are getting.
 The bacteria count may differ from batch to batch, too.
 Correct storage conditions are also important to preserve the delicate probiotics, and prevent against any spoilage of the product.
 This can be a drawback of relying on fermented drinks as a sole source of probiotics in your diet as the dosage (and often strain) is difficult to determine.
 However, this should not detract from the point that they can still make an excellent addition to any healthy, balanced eating regime.

 For some, the taste of a product is a key consideration when choosing a supplement.
 Some liquid products are either ‘flavour neutral’ (not tasting of much), or flavoured with only natural extracts.
 It is always worth checking though that no artificial colours or flavours have been added.
 These can have unwanted side effects, especially on the digestive system.
 Many liquid probiotics for children are flavoured.
 Whilst this makes them taste nicer, the amounts of sugars and/or sweeteners can have detrimental effects on health.

 Finding a probiotic that satisfies your own individual requirements can elevate your health and lifestyle in so many ways.
 No matter what form it comes in, remember to ensure you choose a probiotic supplement with highly researched strains of bacteria that are researched for your specific health requirements.

-You can take a look at some of this probiotic research on our Latest Research page.
+If you have enjoyed this article please take a look at some other articles on our Latest Research page.